Universities Scramble to Deal With Virus Outbreaks

 “If you don’t want to protect yourself and you don’t want to protect your family and you don’t want to protect your friends and thousands of jobs, maybe, just maybe, you would want to protect football season so we can have it this fall,” Maddox said.

+“It’s because it’s so difficult to create these systems where everybody is essentially behaving appropriately, meaning social distancing, wearing PPE and not gathering in groups,” he said, referring to personal protective equipment.
+“It’s challenging when you’re trying to control behavior in young adults, particularly in areas that are outside the classroom and off campus.”

+Some schools are opting for social contracts and strict codes of conduct as a way for students to keep pressure on their classmates, he said.

-Some universities are moving ahead with fall classes as planned even as cases pop up.
-At Bradley University in Peoria, Illinois, where a dozen students tested positive last month after an off-campus gathering, classes start Aug.
-26, and students are moving into dorms this weekend.
+Among universities moving ahead with in-person fall classes is Bradley University in Peoria, Illinois, where a dozen students tested positive last month after an off-campus gathering.
+Classes start Aug.
+26 and students are moving into dorms this weekend.

 “We have tweaked the move in process this year and are requiring students to sign up for a time slot so we can keep things spaced out and distanced,” university spokeswoman Renee Charles said.

 Balancing the health risks with educating students has been keeping university presidents up at night, said Mildred García, head of the American Association of State Colleges and Universities.
-She said many are having to reconsider their plans as things change rapidly.
+She said many are reconsidering their plans as things change rapidly.

 “They are doing the best they can with their staff and trying to educate the students about masks and social distancing and the effects of this virus,” she said.